telerik/kendo-ui-core/docs/aspnet-mvc/helpers/gantt/server-binding.md

 ---
 title: Server Binding
-page_title: Server binding in Telerik UI for ASP.NET MVC | Kendo UI Documentation
+page_title: Server Binding | Kendo UI Gantt HtmlHelper
-description: Set the data source and render the view to bind Kendo UI Gantt for ASP.NET MVC with data by using server binding.
+description: "Configure the Kendo UI Gamtt for ASP.NET MVC for server binding."
+slug: serverbinding_gantthelper_aspnetmvc
+position: 2
 ---

 # Server Binding

-By default the Kendo Gantt for ASP.NET MVC performs HTTP GET requests to load both its tasks and dependencies from the server.
+By default, the Kendo UI Gantt for ASP.NET MVC performs `HTTP GET` requests to load both its tasks and dependencies from the server.

 There is an option to render the view with the data for the tasks and dependences.
-The data models for the GanttTasks and GantDependencies should implement `IGanttTask` and `IGanttDependency` interfaces respectively.
+The data models for the `GanttTasks` and `GantDependencies` should implement `IGanttTask` and `IGanttDependency` interfaces respectively.

+## Set Data Model Classes

-Below are the data model classes for the Tasks and Dependencies and the available options on how to bind the Kendo Gantt for ASP.NET MVC.
+Below are listed the data model classes for the Tasks and Dependencies and the available options on how to bind the Kendo UI Gantt for ASP.NET MVC.

 ### TaskViewModel